ttiny/deploy/README.md

 Configuration
 -------------
 The configuration is read from `config.yml` and optionally merged with `config/local.yaml`.
+Or optionally, with the `--config` CLI argument, from any file.

+### Format

 The project configuration is in flexible YAML format provided by [js-yaml](https://github.com/nodeca/js-yaml).
 The pod definitions are in YAML